FOREX-Euro hits 14-month high in third day of gains

 The other big gainers among the G10 group of major developed world currencies over the past 24 hours were the Canadian dollar and sterling, both also driven by comments by their respective central bank governors.

-Sterling gained another third of a percent in morning trade in London, briefly topping $1.30 for the first time in five weeks.
+Sterling gained another half a percent in morning trade in London, stopping just shy of its first break above $1.30 in five weeks.

-Eyes were also shifting to other central banks, including Sweden's Riksbank, which meets next week and has previously resisted tightening monetary controls in an economy that has generally been growing strongly for two years.

-"This is simply the central banks getting together and trying to arrest inflation," said Nomura's head of G10 currency trading Peter Gorra of the messages sent by officials in the past week.
+"This is simply the central banks getting together and trying to arrest inflation," said Nomura's head of G10 currency trading Peter Gorra.

 "They are trying to be as smart as they can and agreeing that they have to act in unison.
 I don't think this is necessarily a dollar move and I don't think the dollar's rally is over.
 They are just trying to add some two-way risk to the market."